-Many security and compliance professionals hear the term “continuous monitoring” as part of their information security process, and have a good grasp of the term’s meaning – but “continuous auditing” may feel redundant or confusing.
+Many security and compliance professionals hear “continuous monitoring” as part of their information security process and grasp the term’s meaning – but “continuous auditing” may feel redundant or confusing.

 That’s unfortunate.
-Understanding how continuous auditing fits into a security-first approach to cybersecurity helps both to protect the integrity of your data and to prove the strength of your controls work.
-This post will explain what continuous auditing is and how you can put it to good use.
+Understanding how continuous auditing fits into a security-first approach to cybersecurity helps protect the integrity of your data and prove the strength of your controls work.
+This post will explain how you leverage the benefits of continuous auditing and continuous monitoring to protect your business’s stakeholders.

 What Is Continuous Monitoring?

 Continuous monitoring is the real-time capability to identify threats against your IT systems.
-By incorporating machine learning tools, you can assure that your internal controls remain effective while predicting potential threats and intercepting them before they strike.
+By incorporating machine learning tools, you can ensure that your internal controls remain effective while predicting and intercepting potential threats before they strike.

 Why is that necessary?
 Because malicious actors update their tactics constantly to find new vulnerabilities.
-These “zero-day” threats (that is, vulnerabilities previously unknown to you) pose a significant, ongoing risk to your data environment.
+These “zero-day” threats (previously unknown vulnerabilities) pose a significant, ongoing risk to your data environment.
 You need constant vigilance to find them.

 What Is Continuous Auditing?

-Continuous auditing means that your internal auditors and external auditors use automated systems to collect documentation and indicators about your information systems, processes, transactions, and controls, ideally on a continuous basis.
+Continuous auditing means that your internal auditors and external auditors use automated systems to collect documentation and indicators about your information systems, processes, transactions, and controls, ideally continuously.

-Using these tools, your auditors can collect information from processes, transactions, and accounts in a more timely, less costly manner allowing you to move away from point-in-time reviews.
+Using these tools, your auditors can collect information from processes, transactions, and accounts more timely and less costly, allowing you to move away from point-in-time reviews.

 How Do Continuous Monitoring and Continuous Auditing Differ?